 How to customize the calculation of the delivery date

-The owner of the kanban loop can modify the rule of calculation of the Delivery Date by customizing the calendar of Delivery Days and/or the calendar of Receiving Days for each of his partners.
+The owner of the kanban loop can modify the rule of calculation of the Required Date by customizing the calendar of Delivery Days and/or the calendar of Receiving Days for each of his partners.

 - Log into Masters > Partners > Partners list;